 In the winter time, I switch from being a trail runner to a ski mountaineer so I have been training and racing on skis.
 World cups, and Grand courses and some local Norwegian races too.

-As an elite mountain athlete, you’ve tackled some of the World’s toughest mountain races.
+As an elite mountain athlete, currently for Salomon Running, you’ve tackled some of the World’s toughest mountain races.
 Which would you say is the one you learned the most from, and what did you learn?

 I think from every race we learn something, sometimes it is just more of an epiphany.
 In Diagonale des Fous ( 100 miler on La reunion) I learnt that I can run so much longer than I ever thought, and to feel really good doing it.
 It taught me what I always believed, that we were really born to run for long distances.
 And to do it in a healthy way!